nexo-tech/nexo-tech.github.io/content/posts/microservices-for-startups.md

 - Distributed tracing
 - Centralized logging and alerting

 In a monolith, a bug might be a simple stack trace.
 In a distributed system, it's "why does service A fail when B’s deployment lags C by 30 seconds?"
+You would have to thoughroughly invest into your observability stack.
+To do it "properly", it requires instrumenting your applications in specific ways, e.g. integrating OpenTelemetry to support tracing, or rely on your cloud provider's tools like AWS XRay if you go with complex serverless system.
+But at this point, you have to completely shift your focus from application code towards building complex monitoring infrastructure that would track whether your microservice architecture **actually works** on production.

+Of course some of the observability instrumentation is needed to be performed on monolith apps, but it's way simpler than doing that in terms of number of services in a consistent way.

 **Tip:** Understand that distributed systems _aren't free._ They're a commitment to a whole new class of engineering challenges.